 Warehouse picking strategies

-Facility managers and business owners must be careful when choosing a picking strategy since this can make or break efficiency in a warehouse operation.
+Facility managers and business owners must be careful when choosing a picking strategy since this can make or break efficiency in warehouse operations.
 Facility size, availability of financial and human resources, the number of SKUs in stock and quantity/frequency of customers’ orders received are some of the factors that influence the choice of a warehouse’s picking strategy.
 Some of the more popular warehouse picking strategies include:

 Also referred to as the “pick and pass” methodology, this picking strategy is often used for complex or multi-item orders to improve efficiency.
 Similar SKUs are organized into specific and physically defined groups called “zones” and pickers are assigned to individual zones.
 To fulfill customers’ orders, the picker(s) assigned to a zone are responsible for picking all the SKUs from that zone.